Biden sees firsthand tornado toll across Kentucky landscape

 The White House has spent much of the week engaging with lawmakers on the latter.
 Biden talked with West Virginia Sen. Joe Manchin, a key Democratic holdout, in hopes of smoothing over some of his issues in time to pass a package before year’s end.

-Five tornadoes hit Kentucky, including one with an extraordinarily long path of about 200 miles, authorities said.
+Five tornadoes hit Kentucky, including one with an extraordinarily long path of about 200 miles (322 kilometers), authorities said.